wordslab-org/wordslab-notebooks/README.md

 By default, only Python development tools are installed, but you can use the extensions manager to download support for any other popular language.

-To provide AI assistance in your Visual Studio Code IDE, the Cline and Kilo Code extensions are installed.
-They provide
+To provide AI assistance in your Visual Studio Code IDE, the Kilo Code extension is installed:
 - a chat ui directly integrated in your IDE which can interact with your code files
 - an agent which can executing coding tasks on your behalf
-- an autocomplete feature when you write code
-- shortcuts to execute common development operations with a language model

-To provide AI assistance in you Terminal, the OpenCode and Mistral Vibe coding agents are also installed and ready to use: they are command line agentic asssitants which can generate code for you.
+To provide AI assistance in you Terminal, the Mistral Vibe coding agent is also installed and ready to use: it is command line agentic asssitans which can generate code for you.

 For more details read the [Visual Studio Code tutorial](https://github.com/wordslab-org/wordslab-notebooks-tutorials/blob/main/04_visual-studio_code.ipynb).